brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 Without looking at the implementation of a function, there's a level of security that this function will do the thing we expect.
-When this contract is breached, there's a chance of runtime errors that both the programmer and the compiler cannot anticipate.
+When this contract is breached, there's a chance of runtime errors that both the programmer and the compiler cannot expect.

 So there's two factors responsible for not breaking the LSP, and thus avoiding undefined behaviour: the programmer itself and the language's design.